Budapest Wine Festival

-- one-day ticket (bought on the spot): 3 200 HUF/person – upon validating your ticket at the entrance you’ll be given a crystal tasting glass and a small glass holding bag, ticket holders can visit the permanent exhibits of the Budapest History Museum (housed in the Royal Palace, building “E”).
+- one-day ticket (bought on the spot): 3 900 HUF/person – upon validating your ticket at the entrance you’ll be given a crystal tasting glass and a small glass holding bag.
+Ticket holders can visit the permanent exhibits of the Budapest History Museum (housed in the Royal Palace, building “E”).

 - entry is free for children under 14 – they will receive a special wristband at the cashier.

 Payment at the Festival